Tips for Picking Quality Dividend-Producing Stocks

-The global economy is always in a flux.
+The global economy is always in flux.
 There are periods of sustained highs, but investors must remember that economic downturns are always around the corner.
-If the 2008 Financial Crisis taught us anything, it is the fact that all bubbles will burst eventually.
+If the 2008 financial crisis taught us anything, it is the fact that all bubbles will burst eventually.

 Example: Consolidated Edison (Symbol: ED)